kennyjoseph/cse474/_lectures/01_introduction.md

 ---
 type: lecture
 date: 2022-02-01
-title: "1.
-Course Overview"
+title: "Course Overview"
-tldr: "1.
-A weclome to the world of machine learning: the good, the bad, and the ugly."
+tldr: "A weclome to the world of machine learning: the good, the bad, and the ugly."
 thumbnail: /static_files/presentations/lec.jpg
+lecture_number: 1
 hide_from_announcments: true
 links:
     - url: /static_files/presentations/l1.pdf